-Robert Mugabe made the fatal error of ditching dangerous allies.
-But the end of a despot who outlived his time has a significance beyond Zimbabwe’s borders.
+Robert Mugabe made the fatal error of ditching allies.
+But the downfall of the despot has a significance beyond Zimbabwe’s borders.

 Former Zimbabwean President Robert Mugabe (R) and his wife, Grace, arrive at a political rally in Harare, Zimbabwe, 8 November 2017 (EPA-EFE/Aaron Ufumeli)

 The spectacular downfall of Robert Mugabe, until this week the world’s oldest president, is a classic story of an aged man who made the fatal error of abandoning dangerous allies to create a dynastic succession to his much younger wife.

 But the end of a despot who had long outlived his time has a significance beyond the borders of Zimbabwe.

 Mugabe, 93, is the last of the great African liberation icons who freed their countries from the European colonial yoke, starting with Kwame Nkrumah in Ghana in 1957.